TM Forum Standards – eTOM, SID, Open APIs, ODA

 Q1.
 What are the core components of TM Forum's framework?

 eTOM (process framework), SID (data framework), and Open APIs (integration framework).
+ODA is the modern reference architecture framework combining these.

 Q2.
 What does eTOM stand for and what does it define?